-Threefold Architects have designed a new penthouse at the top of a central Moscow apartment building for a Russian client who spent his early adult life in Paris.
+Threefold Architects have designed a new penthouse at the top of a central apartment building in Tribeca for a client who spent his early adult life in Paris.

 The project involves the creation of a pair of linear pavilions, separated by a glazed slot, which brings light into the heart of the apartment.
 Eschewing the open plan of an urban loft the scheme embraces the traditions of European apartment arrangements.
 The spaces are an ordered matrix of adjoining rooms which can be opened up or closed off from one another.